landinjm/prisms-candi/README.md

-# prisms-pf-candi
+# prisms-candi
-Compile &amp; install dependencies for PRISMS-PF on linux-based systems.
+Compile &amp; install dependencies for PRISMS Center softwares on linux-based systems.

 ## Quickstart
 The following commands download the latest stable release of PRISMS-PF and install the minimum prerequisites.